I am co-founder of the disruption consultancy FRAM Labs and the Toolkit.ie innovation training programme.

-I am the Executive Director of The Innovation Academy at UCD.
-Previously I was the Chief Innovation Officer of The Irish Times, where I established a multi-million euro R&D programme with Science Foundation Ireland and Enterprise Ireland.
+Previously I was Executive Director of The Innovation Academy at UCD.
+Before that I was the Chief Innovation Officer of The Irish Times, where I established a multi-million euro R&D programme with Science Foundation Ireland and Enterprise Ireland.
 I also introduced startups to work inside the 154 year old newspaper for the first time.
 I was an associate on the emerging digital environment at the Judge Business School of the University of Cambridge from 2011-14.

 My second book A History of the Internet and the Digital Future is on the reading list at Harvard, Stanford, and other top tier institutions.
 My writing has appeared in Fortune, Contagious, BusinessWeek, Wired, NATO Review, Ars Technica, and The Irish Times.